Municipalidad-de-Las-Heras/Docs/Writerside/topics/4-Install-Wordpress.md

 sudo systemctl enable mariadb
 ```

 By default, SELinux denies communications to other pages on the network.
-To solve this you have to change some SELinux policies for the Apache Server.
+To solve this, you have to change some SELinux policies for the Apache Server.

 ```bash
 sudo setsebool -P httpd_can_network_connect 1